Marko Ciciliani: Life

-Marko Ciciliani was born in 1970 in Zagreb, Croatia.
-In 1971 his parents emigrated to Germany where he predominantly grew up in Karlsruhe.
+Marko Ciciliani (born 1970 in Zagreb, Croatia) is a composer and sound artist.
+His family emigrated to Germany in 1971, where he grew up primarily in Karlsruhe.

-Starting in 1990 he studied composition and music-theory with Ulrich Leyendecker at the Hochschule für Musik und Theater Hamburg.
-From 1993 to 1994 he spent a year in New York City, studying at the Manhattan School of Music with Nils Vigeland.
-After returning to Hamburg he continued his studies until his graduation with Manfred Stahnke.
-In 1996 he emigrated to Amsterdam, Netherlands, where he studied until 1998 as a post-graduate student at the Royal Conservatory of The Hague.
-His principal teachers during that time were Clarence Barlow and Louis Andriessen.
+Ciciliani began his musical studies in 1990 at the Hochschule für Musik und Theater Hamburg, studying composition and music theory with Ulrich Leyendecker.
+From 1993 to 1994, he studied at the Manhattan School of Music in New York City with Nils Vigeland.
+He then returned to Hamburg to complete his studies with Manfred Stahnke.
+In 1996, he moved to Amsterdam, Netherlands, where he undertook postgraduate studies at the Royal Conservatory of The Hague until 1998, working with Clarence Barlow and Louis Andriessen.

-Ciciliani remained in Amsterdam until 2010, living primarily as a free-lance composer and playing an active role in the Dutch music scene.
-Since the early 2000 he was also increasingly active as a sound-engineer and performer of electronic music.
-He performed with many leading ensembles and orchestras, such as the Royal Concertgebouw Orchestra, Melbourne Symphony Orchestra or the SWR Orchestra, as well as MusikFabrik and ASKO.
+Ciciliani resided in Amsterdam until 2010, working as a freelance composer and active participant in the Dutch music scene.
+From the early 2000s, he increasingly focused on sound engineering and electronic music performance.
+He has performed with numerous orchestras and ensembles, including the Royal Concertgebouw Orchestra, the Melbourne Symphony Orchestra, the SWR Orchestra, MusikFabrik, and ASKO.

-In 2007 Ciciliani started a PhD at the Brunel University London under supervision of Bob Gilmore and Johannes Birringer.
-He completed his doctorate studies in 2010 with a thesis on interrelationships between visual media and music, specifically in the context of using light designs as part of compositions.
+In 2007, Ciciliani began a PhD at Brunel University London under the supervision of Bob Gilmore and Johannes Birringer.
+He completed his doctorate in 2010 with a thesis on the interrelationships between visual media and music, particularly the use of light designs in compositions.
+The title of his thesis is "Dirty light: The application of musical principles to the organisation of light as an extension of musical expression into the non-figurative visual realm."

-In 2010 he moved to Austria, taking up a teaching position at the University of Music and Performing Arts, Vienna.
-In 2011 he became guest-professor at the Institute of Electronic Music and Acoustics (IEM) of the University of Music and Performing Arts Graz.
-In October 2014 he was appointed full professor for computer music composition and sound design at the IEM.
+In 2010, he moved to Austria to take up a teaching position at the University of Music and Performing Arts, Vienna.
+In 2011, he became a guest professor at the Institute of Electronic Music and Acoustics (IEM) at the University of Music and Performing Arts Graz.
+In October 2014, he was appointed full professor of computer music composition and sound design at the IEM.

 Work

 Open Form Period

-Already in his early works Ciciliani showed a fascination for works of open forms which formed the center of his works from 1999.
-This interest was partly fed by his fascination for the music of John Cage which was one of the reasons why he went to study in New York City with Nils Vigeland – a former close collaborator of Cage.